predict sensitivity to radiotherapy

 Currently, medical staff use a one-size-fits-all radiotherapy model, with a determined dose and frequency of radiation, without taking into account the genomic characteristics of the tumor.

 For now, prediction markers for radiotherapy can be applied generally to all cancers, but the team is aiming for specific markers depending on the tissue in which the tumor grows.
-“With the availability of tissue-specific data, we could potentially obtain signatures for different types of cancers such as breast, prostate and lung cancers,” enthuses Professor Venkata Manem.
+“With the availability of tissue-specific data, we might potentially obtain signatures for different types of cancers such as breast, prostate and lung cancers,” enthuses Professor Venkata Manem.

 “All tumors are different, even if they are classified in the same group, at the same stage and with the same anatomical characteristics.
 They differ in many aspects, such as the mutations present, the microenvironment and the immune component.
 All these factors can affect the response to radiotherapy,” adds Alona Kolnohuz, first author of the study.